samaradel/www_threefold/www.threefoldtoken.com/content/how-it-works/pricing.md

 title = "pricing"

-text1 = "We organize a public token offering in which you can buy tokens."
+text1 = "March 1 2018, we start our Public Token Offering, buy tokens to support the creation of a new Neutral Internet."

-text2 = "Each operator chooses how many tokens he wants to charge for his internet capacity.
-Our advanced edge cloud technology makes sure that these internet capacity prices are better than the market prices."
+text2 = "ThreeFold Miners connect capacity to the internet and charge tokens for the capacity, this way we make the ThreeFold Token a real utility."